Space was at a premium at the Manteca Civic Center in 1998.

 Manteca bought the Qualex building using redevelopment agency funds.
 As they were preparing the drawings to remodel the building state law changed regarding holding cells built as part of any new police station.
 It required departments to provide 24/7 jail staff.
 The new law change didn’t impact existing police stations.
 That meant a move to a large police facility would add $500,000 a year in additional manpower costs to staff the jail.
 Instead of making a move that would increase operating costs the city stepped back.

-Then 28 months ago budget cuts reduced the ranks of the sworn officers by 12 and eliminated other personnel as well.
+Then in 2010 budget cuts reduced the ranks of the sworn officers by 12 and eliminated other personnel as well.
 Overall the city trimmed over 80 employees from the municipal work force.

 The pressing space need that existed in 1998 at the Manteca Police Department hasn’t gone away.

-The city has, though, added portable buildings at the Civic Center complex and has done interior remodeling to maximize space utilization and to improve community access.
+The city has, though, added portable buildings to the Civic Center complex and has done interior remodeling to maximize space utilization and to improve community access such as for the one stop building permit process.